Tromsø Travel Guide

 Storgata.
 The city’s main pedestrian street is a great place to hang out and dedicate some time to shopping – there are plenty of trendy, nice boutiques and shops.
 If you don’t feel like strolling around, you can relax and have a bite in one of the local cafés or restaurants.

 Northern Norway Art Museum.
 For just 80 NOK (free for students and children), you have a chance to observe temporary art collections regarding the history and culture of this region.
 There is no permanent exhibition, however, and the museum’s exhibits also regularly travel to Svalbard, Finnmark, Troms, and Nordland.

 Kunstforening.
 The Tromsø center of contemporary art was established in order to create a space for artistic discussion.
 Even if you are not interested in art, the beautiful mansion in which this museum is housed (and that dates back to 1924) is well worth your attention on its own.

 When someone mentions a soon-to-happen trip to Tromsø, it’s never about the city’s attractions in the first place.
 Above all, people head to this northern city for its astonishing number of activities and adventures.
-In this part of our Tromsø travel guide, we will uncover the top things to do in Tromsø in terms of activities, both in winter and summer seasons.
+In this part of our Tromsø travel guide, we will uncover the top things to do in Tromsø in terms of activities, both in the winter and summer seasons.

 Snowmobiling.
-Snowmobiles are the vehicles that allow you to ride on the snow, not the easiest terrain.
-Though the snowmobiling tour starts on an easy terrain and a well-established trail, you can – after getting to grips with your vehicle – try something more adventurous.
+Snowmobiles are vehicles that allow you to ride on the snow, not the easiest terrain.
+Though the snowmobiling tour starts on easy terrain and a well-established trail, you can – after getting to grips with your vehicle – try something more adventurous.
 Aside from having such an adrenaline-rushing ride, you will have plenty of chances to stop and shoot photos of the beautiful Norwegian landscapes, covered in snow.

 Reindeer sledding.
 Another exciting activity on the list of the best things to do in Tromsø!
-You will not only experience an exciting ride on a sled while being dragged by reindeers, but also get acquainted with the Sami culture and traditions!
+You will not only experience an exciting ride on a sled while being dragged by reindeer but also get acquainted with the Sami culture and traditions!
 Overall, the reindeer sledding tour lasts from 4 to 5 hours – so, brace yourself for it!